juseljuk/watsonx-orchestrate-workshop/part8-multi-agent-orchestration/README.md

 ### Why This Matters

-Without unique names:
+Without unique names:<br>
-- ❌ Your tools will overwrite other participants' tools
+- ❌ Your tools will overwrite other participants' tools<br>
-- ❌ Your agents will conflict with others' agents
+- ❌ Your agents will conflict with others' agents<br>
-- ❌ Testing will produce unpredictable results
+- ❌ Testing will produce unpredictable results<br>
 - ❌ You may accidentally use someone else's implementation

-With unique names:
+With unique names:<br>
-- ✅ Your tools and agents are isolated
+- ✅ Your tools and agents are isolated<br>
-- ✅ You can test independently
+- ✅ You can test independently<br>
-- ✅ No conflicts with other participants
+- ✅ No conflicts with other participants<br>
 - ✅ Clear ownership of your implementations

 ---